rscircus/config/README.md

 # config - moving dotfiles

-Dotfiles for the 20th century.
+Managing dotfiles in the pre-post-covid19-era.

 ## Motivation